redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ## Limitations

 * BYOK/CMK is only currently available in GA and Preview in certain [Azure regions][supported-regions]
-* BYOK/CMK OS Disk Encryption supported with ARO 4.5 + Kubernetes version 1.17 and above
+* BYOK/CMK persistent volume disk encryption supported with ARO 4.5 + Kubernetes version 1.17 and above
+* BYOK/CMK operating system disk encryption is not presently available
 * Available only in regions where BYOK/CMK is supported
 * [Ultra disks must be enabled](disks-enable-ultra-ssd.md) on your subscription prior to use